Otolith

-An otolith (ὠτο-, ōto- ear + λῐ́θος, líthos, a stone), also called statoconium or otoconium or statolith, is a calcium carbonate structure in the saccule or utricle of the inner ear, specifically in the vestibular system of vertebrates.
+An otolith (ὠτο-, ōto- ear + λῐ́θος, líthos, a stone), also called otoconium, statolith, or statoconium, is a calcium carbonate structure in the saccule or utricle of the inner ear, specifically in the vestibular system of vertebrates.
 The saccule and utricle, in turn, together make the otolith organs.
 These organs are what allows an organism, including humans, to perceive linear acceleration, both horizontally and vertically (gravity).
 They have been identified in both extinct and extant vertebrates.

 Counting the annual growth rings on the otoliths is a common technique in estimating the age of fish.

 Description

 Endolymphatic infillings such as otoliths are structures in the saccule and utricle of the inner ear, specifically in the vestibular labyrinth of all vertebrates (fish, amphibians, reptiles, mammals and birds).
 In vertebrates, the saccule and utricle together make the otolith organs.
 Both statoconia and otoliths are used as gravity, balance, movement, and directional indicators in all vertebrates and have a secondary function in sound detection in higher aquatic and terrestrial vertebrates.
 They are sensitive to gravity and linear acceleration.
 Because of their orientation in the head, the utricle is sensitive to a change in horizontal movement, and the saccule gives information about vertical acceleration (such as when in an elevator).

 Similar balance receptors called statocysts can be found in many invertebrate groups but are not contained in the structure of an inner ear.
 Mollusk statocysts are of a similar morphology to the displacement-sensitive organs of vertebrates; however, the function of the mollusk statocyst is restricted to gravity detection and possibly some detection of angular momentum.
 These are analogous structures, with similar form and function but not descended from a common structure.

-Statoconia (also called otoconia) are numerous grains, often spherical in shape, between 1 and 50 µm; collectively.
+Statoconia (also called otoconia) are numerous grains, often spherical in shape, between 1 and 50 μm; collectively.
 Statoconia are also sometimes termed a statocyst.
 Otoliths (also called statoliths) are agglutinated crystals or crystals precipitated around a nucleus, with well defined morphology and together all may be termed endolymphatic infillings.